 When To Apply Mulch

 Mulch can be applied in any season and should be installed at least once a year.
 Some homeowners mulch every six months to keep it fresh.
-We always weed and clean out beds before applying to get a clean look.
+We always help with weed control and clean out beds before applying to get a clean look.
 Some homeowners like hardwood mulch around their home, and pine straw in outlying areas.
 Whatever your preferences, let our experts help you choose which mulch works best for your home.